Meet Our Students

 trucks, and reality TV. Šari's work has been published in Event, The Malahat Review, and Grain among others.
 Her first collection of poetry, Para-Social Butterfly, was released with Metatron Press in 2022.

-moments.
-He is a recipient of the United Negro College Fund’s Mellon-Mays Research
+He is a recipient of the United Negro College Fund’s Mellon-Mays Research Fellowship

-Fellowship and studies the relationship between music and literature (particularly
+and studies the relationship between music and literature (particularly within August

-within August Wilson’s Pittsburgh Cycle plays).
-As a trombonist and melody enthusiast,
+Wilson’s Pittsburgh Cycle plays).
+As a trombonist and melody enthusiast, he enjoys

 his BA in Literature from Bennington College where he studied “Immersion Based Storytelling.”